vibbits/example-bioinformatics-project/README.md

 ```
 ## Evaluation and Experiences
 ### GUIX Workflow Language
 This tool is very new.
 Based on GUIX which is very promising for reproducability (minimal system bootstrap).
-The language is based on high-level definitions of tasks and workflows.
+The language is based on high-level definitions of "processes" and "workflows".
 It is a DSL for scheme so a user could drop into a powerful general-purpose programming language if they need to.

 The simple sample workflow from the documentation looks like this:
 ```